 - Link sources as short in-text references if you cite, paraphrase or quote (see: Making Best Use of Sources).
 If you are quoting a source, make sure to link and use quotation marks so that other users know you are referencing someone’s work.
 Use precise and unbiased sources, in the language you and are participants are using in your discussion if possible.
 The people you are discussing with may want to read more!

-- Be proactive in communicating about concerns - use marks (see: Marking a Claim for Review) and mention other participants (see: Mentioning Someone).
+- Be proactive in communicating about concerns - use marks (see: Marking a Claim for Review) and mention other participants (see: Mentioning Other Users).
 Generally, it’s best not to make substantive edits to someone else’s claim without checking in with them (see: Collaborating With Other Users - Editing, Comments and Marks).

 - Be open to constructive criticism and feedback!
 Someone marking your claim for review does not mean that your claim is bad, but rather that they have thoughts on how it could be improved.
 The whole idea of Kialo is to work together to make each claim as strong and persuasive as possible (see: Collaborating With Other Users - Editing, Comments and Marks).

 - It is usually best to get a good way into developing a discussion before starting to vote on claims (see: Using Voting).
 When claims are moved around, they need to be voted on again, so you can waste a lot of time if you vote too early!